Statistics for Corpus Linguists

 that vs. gerundial complementation remember that vs. remember V-ing; try to vs. try and vs. try V-ing

-Particle placement set the computer up vs. set up the computer
+Particle placement alternation set the computer up vs. set up the computer

 The dative alternation give the book to John vs. give John the book